-&lt;sup>26 "Planning groups must divide the WRIA into suitably sized subbasins to allow meaningful analysis of the relationship between new consumptive use and offsets.
+&lt;sup>25 "Planning groups must divide the WRIA into suitably sized subbasins to allow meaningful analysis of the relationship between new consumptive use and offsets.
 Subbasins will help the planning groups understand and describe location and timing of projected new consumptive water use, location and timing of impacts to instream resources, and the necessary scope, scale, and anticipated benefits of projects.
 Planning at the subbasin scale will also allow planning groups to consider specific reaches in terms of documented presence (e.g., spawning and rearing) of salmonid species listed under the federal Endangered Species Act."
 Final NEB Guidance p.
 7.

-$^{27}$ The term "subbasin" is used by the WRIA 14 Committee for planning purposes only and to meet the requirements of RCW 90.94.030 (3)(b).
+&lt;sup>26 The term "subbasin" is used by the WRIA 14 Committee for planning purposes only and to meet the requirements of RCW 90.94.030 (3)(b).

-&lt;sup>28 Washington State Department of Ecology (Ecology), 2019.
+&lt;sup>27 Washington State Department of Ecology (Ecology), 2019.
 Final Guidance for Determining Net Ecological Benefit, GUID-2094 Water Resources Program Guidance.
 Washington State, Department of Ecology, Publication 19-11-079.

-&lt;sup>29 This is consistent with Final NEB Guidance that defines subbasins as a geographic subarea within a WRIA.
+&lt;sup>28This is consistent with Final NEB Guidance that defines subbasins as a geographic subarea within a WRIA.
 A subbasin is equivalent to the words "same basin or tributary" as used in RCW 90.94.020(4)(b).

-&lt;sup>30 HDR, 2019.
+&lt;sup>29 HDR, 2019.
 WRIA 14 Draft Subbasin Delineation.
 June 26, 2019.

-- Too few subbasins reduce the understanding of relationships between where pumping effects occur and where benefits of offset projects occur. - Too many subbasins can make it unwieldly to evaluate all of the offset projects needed to achieve a net ecological benefit for the WRIA. - Stream distribution within each subbasin. - Fishery resources within each subbasin. - Streams with closures and minimum flows within each subbasin.
+- Too many subbasins can make it unwieldly to evaluate all of the offset projects needed to achieve a net ecological benefit for the WRIA. - Stream distribution within each subbasin. - Fishery resources within each subbasin. - Streams with closures and minimum flows within each subbasin.